Residents demonstrate an investigatory and analytical thinking approach to clinical situations, including:

-- Development of reasonable and complete differential diagnoses for Chem/Immuno cases based on the available clinical information, laboratory tests, and current published information (all PGY Levels).
+- Development of reasonable and complete differential diagnoses for surgical pathology cases based on the available clinical information, gross and microscopic features, and current published literature (PGY3-4).

-- As part of their workup of cases, they suggest appropriate additional testing (isoenzymes, immunofixation studies, and further clinical testing such as serology, etc.) if applicable (all PGY Levels).
+- Suggest appropriate additional testing (special stains, immunohistochemical studies, and further clinical testing such as serology) as applicable (PGY2-4).

-- Formulation in a comprehensive, cohesive, and coherent fashion the above differential diagnoses and discussion of pathologic findings in the final pathology report.
+- Formulation of a comprehensive, cohesive, and coherent discussion of the differential diagnoses and final interpretation and discussion of clinical significance in the final pathology report (PGY3-4).

-- Are encouraged to participate in at least one research project, such as clinicopathologic studies, or case reports with literature review (all PGY Levels).
+- Encouraged to participate in at least one clinicopathologic research project or case report with literature review (all PGY levels).

-Residents discuss the basic and clinically supportive sciences which are appropriate to the specialty of Chem/Immuno, including:
+Residents demonstrate the knowledge and application of the basic and clinically supportive sciences which are appropriate to the specialty of anatomic pathology, including:

-Explain the clinical presentations and manifestations of various diseases during discussion and workup of Chem/Immuno cases, and use of such knowledge to formulate pathologic diagnoses and consultations (all PGY levels).
+- Demonstration of familiarity with the clinical presentations and manifestations of various diseases during discussions and workups of surgical pathology cases and use of such knowledge to formulate pathologic diagnoses (all PGY levels).

-Explain basic chemistry assays and instrumentation methodology, including biochemical and immunologic principles, methods, and applications (all PGY levels).
+- Demonstration of familiarity with basic histochemical and immunohistochemical stains, including biochemical and immunologic principles, methods, and applications (PGY2-4).